Ficool

 At first, he managed to fight fairly well.

-Ayla was impressed with how well he fought his temptation.
+Ayla was impressed with how well he fought the temptation.

-Then, knowing she was on full display next to him was too much.
+Then, after a few moments, knowing she was on full display next to him was too much.

 His head popped up to see if he was right about the shift.